-The lump sum price shall include the cost of all labour and equipment to perform the work.
+The price for Item No. A1.09 in the Bid Form shall include the cost of all labour, equipment, TCPs, signs, lights etc. required to maintain both vehicular and pedestrian traffic.

-Paid duty police shall be required as per Section 3.16 and shall be paid for separately under the Cash Allowance in Item No. [ ] in the Bid Form.
+Paid duty police shall be required as per Section 3.16 and shall be paid for separately under the Cash Allowance in Item No. E.0Xin the Bid Form.

 Submittals